sourcegraph/about/handbook/ops/bizops/amplitude.md

 ### What is in Looker vs. Amplitude?

-Anything not based directly on analyzing events (e.g. product usage) is in Looker.
+Anything not based directly on analyzing Sourcegraph Cloud events is in Looker.
 This includes [pings from on-prem instances](https://docs.sourcegraph.com/admin/pings), anything we get from the [Cloud Postgres database](https://github.com/sourcegraph/sourcegraph/blob/main/internal/database/schema.md) and any data from third-parties tools (such as Google Analytics and Salesforce).

 | Type of analysis        | Tool      | Example |
 |-------------------------|-----------|---------|